 Subject information A-to-Z

 Our online resources and guides are designed to help you use library resources effectively.
-If you need more help, please contact the Liaison Librarian for your subject.
+If you need more help, please contact the Faculty Librarian for your subject.

-Academic Liaison Librarians provide support to staff and students at the University, working to support Durham's strategy for learning, teaching and research.
+Faculty Librarians provide support to staff and students at the University, working to support Durham's strategy for learning, teaching and research.
+The Faculty Librarians are:

 How can we help students and staff?